~Realizing the Promise of Every Child~

 - Demonstrate a personal commitment to the academic success and general well being of all students.

-We believe that children learn best through their experiences in play and we operate under the philosophy that children should be given the following opportunities:
+We believe that children learn best through play.
+We operate under the philosophy that children should be given the following opportunities:

 - To play and learn in an environment that encourages individuality and a sense of community.

-- To have their parents actively involved in their education experiences both in the classroom and during home visiting.
+- To have their parents and caregivers actively involved in their education experiences both in the classroom and during home visiting.